novalagung/howto/docs/index.md

 sidebar_label: Homepage
 ---

-Welcome to my blog.
-I named this blog `how to` because pretty much anything I wrote here is about how to do something related to tech.
+Welcome to `how to`.
+I wrote pretty much anything about how to do something related to tech.

 ---